Immigration Court Process, Including Appeals and Deportation Orders

 You can also see this flyer.

-I missed my immigration court hearing.
+I received a deportation order because I missed my immigration court hearing.
 What can I do?

-If you missed an immigration court hearing, you most likely received a deportation order.
+If you missed an immigration court hearing, you most likely received a deportation (removal) order.
 But if you want to continue to pursue your immigration case in the U.S., you may still have options.
 There are steps you can take to try to reopen your case.

 First, it is important to check the immigration court system online or by phone to confirm.
 To check online, enter your A Number on this website.
 You can see this flyer for detailed instructions on how to use the immigration court website.
 To check by phone, call 1-800-898-7180, press option 1 for English and put in your A Number.
 Press 1 to confirm your A Number, press 1 to confirm your name, and then press 3 to check the status of your case.
 You can see this flyer for detailed instructions on how to call the immigration court hotline.